 - How motivated you’ll be to study (choose something you’ll enjoy)

 - How “suitable” you are to the subject (yo maximize your chance of a high GPA)

 Something else to think about is the MCAT.
 Sometimes hard science subjects can be a good fit as they’ll help you in the preparation for this key med school exam.

 One thing is for sure though; you don’t need to be on a premed track at a Georgia-based college to get into med school.

-If you found this article useful, you might find the following a good read:
+If you found this article useful, make sure you check out the rest of our pre-med guides…

 Born and raised in the UK, Will went into medicine late (31) after a career in journalism.
 He’s into football (soccer), learned Spanish after 5 years in Spain, and has had his work published all over the web.
 Read more.